 Luke wanted to go on a hike because he saw a path that led down into the forest.
 We grabbed some large sticks we found to use as hiking sticks and started walking.
 Two things about this hike: One, there was a path for about ten seconds.
 Remember the last post about me struggling hiking?
 Insert that copy here.
 The top picture of this post represents this hike, but similarly to pushing through on that adventure, I went.
 Two, there were these terrible plants and we have no idea what they were but they seemed like they were made of Velcro.
 The dogs were covered!
 It’s a little hard to tell in the photo, but poor Shoester hated us after the hike.

 After we brushed and cleaned the dogs we laid out the tarp to try and help keep everyone from getting dirty again.
 The rest of the day we played games and rested.
-For dinner, we made this really great recipe from Brooke’s Pinterest called Cowboy Stew.
+For dinner, we made this really great recipe from my Pinterest board called Cowboy Stew.
 We even had enough for leftovers and that was okay with us.
 That night we went to bed ready to pack up in the morning and continue our Idaho adventure.

 Thank you, Boise National Forest for providing renewal.